 Introduction to Trend Lines in Tableau

-Trends provides important insights into the analysis, it highlights trends in data.
-Tableau creates trend lines with dimensions and measures field.
-To add trend lines in data both axis must contain numbers (columns and rows).
-Tableau will not create a trend line for dimension named city or country because it does not contain numbers.
+Trends provide important insights into the analysis; it highlights trends in data.
+Tableau creates trend lines with dimensions and measures fields.
+To add trend lines in data, both axis must contain numbers (columns and rows).
+For example, tableau will not create a trend line for city or country dimension because it does not contain numbers.

 Mathematical models are used for creating trend lines.
 Tableau provides for five trend line options – 1.
 Linear 2.
 Logarithmic 3.
 Exponential 4.
 Polynomial 5.
 Power